PredictLand/PL-TEC-PLPipes/README.md

 6. It is a work in process yet!
-Even if the ideas behind PLPipes are not new and we have used/implemented them in different forms and in different projects in the past (or in some cases, just copied them from other 3rd party projects), the framework is very new and most of it should still be considered experimental!
+Even if the ideas behind PLPipes are not new and we have used/implemented them in different forms and in different projects in the past (or in some cases, just copied them from other 3rd party projects), the framework is still very new and most of it should be considered experimental!

+# Nomenclature

+We use `PLPipes` to refer to the framework as a whole (projects, code, conventions, mindset, etc.) and `plpipes` to refer specifically to the Python package.

 # Project Setup